civol/HDLRuby/README.md

 hdrcc -y -t multer -p 16,16,32 multer_gen.rb multer
 ```

-* Simulate the circuit described in file `counter_bench.rb` using directory `counter` for
+* Simulate the circuit described in file `counter_bench.rb` using the default simluation engine and putting the simulator's files in directory `counter`:
-  storing the simulator's files:

 ```
 hdrcc -S counter_bench.rb counter
 ```

+As a policy, the default simulation enigne is set to the fastest one (cuttently it is the hybrid engine).

 * Run in interactive mode.